-Comment (Summary) Who WG Response Recommended Action / Change

-4 (Template - The template should be limited to defining INTA

-Request for Issues the issue, identifying problems and

-Report) providing the rationale for investigating

-whether policy development is needed.
-If

-other elements, such as supporting evidence

-and economic impact are desirable, these

-should be explored through an impact

-analysis.

-5 (Guidance on Policy Development efforts should not be INTA Noted, see also response above No change

-Issue Scoping) delayed while a PDP Manual is being (#3).

-finalized and adopted.

-6 (Creation of It would be helpful to better define what 'in RySG Noted and agreed.
-Update recommendation

-Issues Report) scope means'.
-It is noted that some of these to reflect comment.

-distinctions are made in other

-recommendations (#7, #8 and #23), but they

-should also be made in this

-recommendation as well.
+Comment (Summary) Who WG Response Recommended Action / Change 4 (Template - Request for Issues Report) The template should be limited to defining the issue, identifying problems and providing the rationale for investigating whether policy development is needed.
+If other elements, such as supporting evidence and economic impact are desirable, these should be explored through an impact analysis.
+INTA 5 (Guidance on Issue Scoping) Policy Development efforts should not be delayed while a PDP Manual is being finalized and adopted.
+INTA Noted, see also response above (#3).
+No change 6 (Creation of Issues Report) It would be helpful to better define what 'in scope means'.
+It is noted that some of these distinctions are made in other recommendations (#7, #8 and #23), but they should also be made in this recommendation as well.
+RySG Noted and agreed.
+Update recommendation to reflect comment.